thanhsmind/obsidian-extended-graph/README.md

 - Focus on a specific node.
 - Pin nodes.
 - Change the size of nodes and links based on statistical functions.
-- Supports Graph Banner plugin.
-- ...and more.

 Have a look at the [wiki](https://github.com/ElsaTam/obsidian-extended-graph/wiki) for more info.